DO YOU DESIRE TO BE MADE WHOLE?

 Although there was a great multitude of sick people by the pool of Bethesda, yet Jesus chose to heal a certain man who had an infirmity thirty-eight years, and who had always struggled or made several personal efforts to obtain God’s mercy by stepping into the pool first after the angel had stirred up the water.
 But sadly, all his efforts had been in vain and he also had no man to help him.

 That is why when Jesus asked him, “Wilt thou be made whole?”
-He chose the opportunity to explain his helplessness.
+The sick man chose the opportunity to explain his helplessness to Jesus.

 “The sick man answered Him, “Sir, I have no man to put me into the pool when the water is stirred up; but while I am coming, another steps down before me.”
 (John 5:7 NKJV).